 One of the most important principles to remember when studying a passage is that understanding the immediate context helps determine meaning more than looking at the larger context.
-So when reading Genesis 50:20 it is more important to understand how this fits into the whole story of Joseph (Genesis 37-50) than to understand what Romans 8:28 says about God causing "all things to work together for good to those who love God, to those who are called according to His purpose" (NASB).
-Although this verse is relevant to Genesis 50:20 it does not help us understand the immediate context.
-But let's look at the whole story of Joseph and see how the immediate context brings this verse to life.
+When reading Genesis 50:20 it is more important to understand how this fits into the whole story of Joseph (Genesis 37-50) than to understand what Romans 8:28 says about God causing "all things to work together for good to those who love God, to those who are called according to His purpose" (NASB).
+Although Romans 8:28 is relevant to Genesis 50:20 it does not help us understand the immediate story of Joseph.
+Now let's look at the whole story of Joseph and see how the immediate context brings this verse to life.